aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/pivottable/_index.md

 **Remarks**

 NOTE: This property is now obsolete.
-Instead, please use pivotTable.GetSourceDataConnections() method.
+Instead, please use PivotTable.GetSourceDataConnections() method.
 This method will be removed 12 months later since October 2024.
 Aspose apologizes for any inconvenience you may have experienced.

 **Returns:**
 [ExternalConnection](../../com.aspose.cells/externalconnection)